Nebiyou-x/solar-challenge-week0/README.md

 3. **Check CI**
 GitHub Actions runs automatically on every push to ensure dependencies install correctly.

-Absolutely!
-Here’s a **clear, professional README** tailored for your solar EDA project, based on all the tasks and structure you described:

----

 # Solar Data EDA & Cleaning